isawangyx/tp/docs/UserGuide.md

 ### Clearing all entries : `clearall`

-Clears all customer entries and booking entries.
+Clears all patron entries and booking entries.

 <box type="warning" seamless>

-**Warning:** All customers and bookings will be cleared.
+**Warning:** All patrons and bookings will be cleared.
 This action is irreversible!

 </box>